ole1986/centronic-py/README.md

 Version 0.5 - Authors: ole1986, toolking
 ```

-### INSTALL
+### INSTALLATION

 Run the `install.sh` script to install all necessary dependencies.
-The installer will also configure sudo to allow FHEM the execution of `centronic-stick.py` as current user.
+The installer will also configure sudo to allow FHEM the execution of `centronic-stick.py`.

 For those who are familar with the installation routine, the following steps are required

 * Install python3 pip
 * Install python3 module `pyserial` using python3 pip
-* Install python3 module `sqlite3` using python3 pip
 * Add `fhem` user into sudoers file to allow executing `centronic-stick.py` from the FHEM website

-### PAIRING
+### PROGRAM THE RECEIVER

-Before the USB stick can be used, a pairing must be achieved.

-To make the reciever listening to new senders, either the "receiver" itself or the "master sender" can be used.
-For the sake of simplicity the below steps are focused on the "master sender" (this can be a wall-mounted transmitter or a remote / BUT NEVER BOTH)
+To make recievers listening to the USB Stick, the "master sender" is required to add a new sender.
+The "master sender" can either be the wall-mounted transmitter or a remote.

-**1) Press and hold the programming button on the MASTER SANDER for 3 seconds**
+**1) Press and hold the programming button on the MASTER SENDER for ~3 seconds**
 The receiver should confirm with a single "Klack" noise

-**2) Run the below commands to TRAIN the receiver**
+**2) Run the below command to TRAIN the receiver**
 The receiver should confirm with a single "Klack" noise followed by a "Klack - Klack" once the training succeeded

 ```
 ./centronic-stick.py --send TRAIN --channel 1
 ```

-Repeat the steps for all the receivers.
+Repeat the steps for all the receivers using different channels (E.g. `--channel 2`, `--channel 3`, [...])

-To control each receiver individually it is neccessary to change the channel number.
-Otherwise all paired receivers will act on the same channel

-*You have successfully paired the Centronic Stick with your shutter*
+*You have successfully paired the Centronic Stick with your shutter(s)*

 ### MORE CHANNELS

-By default the `--channel` argument relays on a single unit  for 1-7 channels.
-For more channels to be configured nd commands need to be executed for the `--channel` argument can be extended with two additional units.
+By default the `--channel` argument relays on a single unit for a maximum of **7 channels**.
+If more channels are required, the `--channel` argument can be used to choose different units (max 3)

 Example:

 ```
-# Train another (kind of virtual) unit on channel 1
+# program another unit on channel 1
 ./centronic-stick.py --send TRAIN --channel 2:1
 ```

 ```
-# Train a third unit on channel 7
+# program a third unit on channel 7
 ./centronic-stick.py --send TRAIN --channel 3:7
 ```